420 Oak Street

 The Institute for Construction Education and Training (ICET) is recognized as the primary training and certification location in Michigan for hot-mix asphalt, soil density, and aggregate and materials testing.
 An extension of Ferris’ Construction Management program, ICET was created in the 1980s to meet the needs of industry and housed in an old building adjacent to campus.

 To continue and advance this important work, Ferris State University is planning a project to build a new museum, archive, research, and education center on the Big Rapids campus.
 The project will improve the Jim Crow Museum’s capacity to expand its collection of artifacts documenting the characterization of African Americans during the Jim Crow era.
 The center will also provide an educational environment for humanities researchers, school groups, and other groups that will immerse learners and scholars within the history and narratives of the collections.
 This new facility will integrate scholarship related to social justice with collection, preservation, and documentation of racist objects.

 Sixty years ago, Ferris launched its manufacturing curriculum with the Machine Tool program.
 In the years since, the College of Engineering Technology has expanded and diversified its offerings to reflect the transition from the mechanical age to 21st-century technologies.

 Today, Ferris’ welding and manufacturing programs represent the pinnacle of manufacturing in higher education, as evidenced by the waitlists for students for these programs and a job placement rate of nearly 100%.
-A major expansion and renovation of the Swan Annex will expand opportunities for students and the industry partners who hire them.
-The new space will allow for substantial enrollment growth and will transform the labs, doubling their size and significantly improving their use for manufacturing-related programs such as CAD drafting and tool design, mechanical engineering technology, automotive engineering technology and rubber and plastics.
+A major expansion and renovation of the Swan Annex has expanded opportunities for students and the industry partners who hire them.
+The new space will allow for substantial enrollment growth and doubles the size of the labs, significantly improving their use for manufacturing-related programs such as CAD drafting and tool design, mechanical engineering technology, automotive engineering technology and rubber and plastics.

 The Ferris State University Bulldogs have a track record of excellence, with nationally ranked teams in football, hockey, basketball, volleyball, golf and tennis.
 Student-athletes are among Ferris’ most dedicated and disciplined students.
 They compete at high levels while also developing sought-after skills in leadership, teamwork and perseverance.